 Volunteers, Support Service, Reserves and Residents are… the backbone of what we do and who we are.
 Without the participation and the high level of dedication by these members, the services provided by Fire District 10 would be considerably different.
 Our ability to gain, maintain and train new volunteers is a direct measurement of our ability to perform the essential functions of the District.

-- Resident members are those who choose to live and serve at the various stations within District 10 which support the Resident Program.
+- Resident members are those who choose to live and serve at the various stations within District 10.
 Currently we offer this opportunity to those who desire to immerse themselves into the fire profession while in school and/or pursuing a career.
 In return, they are asked to work shifts to cover nights, weekends and holidays.
 The service they provide is driven by professionalism and the desire to serve community while being given the privilege to live within the fire house.
 Some look at the program as a great way to get their housing needs met while in school while others view it as an apprenticeship of sorts serving as an important stepping stone on their career path.